tolkit/fasta_windows/README.md

 `cargo build --release`

+Compiling may take a couple of minutes.
 This will then make the compiled binary in the `target/release` directory.

 Run `./target/release/fasta_windows --help` to display the help message in the terminal.

 For example, to iterate over a fasta file in windows of 100 base pairs, computing trinucleotide diversity:

 `./target/release/fasta_windows --fasta /path/to/your/fasta --kmer_size 3 --window_size 100 --output /path/to/output`

+Or to use default kmer length and windows, and calculate kmer count distance from window to genome wide:

+`./target/release/fasta_windows --fasta /path/to/your/fasta --output /path/to/output --kmer_distance true`

 ## Output & benchmarks